 If you are currently in NZ, you can apply for a WHV in Australia and those in Australia can apply for a WHV in New Zealand.

 This “Bubble” applies to everyone currently in NZ and Australia.
 Whether you are NZ or Australian citizens, on a WHV, a Student or tourist visa in NZ or Australia, you can enter and travel between those two countries.
 The airlines operating flights between the two countries are Qantas and Air New Zealand.

 Australian residents, dual citizens and citizens are not allowed to leave Australia except for exceptional reasons.
 You will need to apply and complete an online form on the Australian government website.

-However, it is possible to go to New Zealand to leave Australia since 19 April 2021.
-You will not need to complete an exemption form to travel to NZ.
+However, it is possible to go to New Zealand since 19 April 2021 without completing an exemption form.
+Should you wish to travel further from NZ, you will need to complete an exemption form.

 For temporary visa holders

 You must take the necessary steps to maintain the legality of your stay AND make these steps imperatively before the expiration of your current visa.

 You must apply for a new visa before your current visa expires